The Tell-Tale Heart: Analysis

 It is also possible that the narrator has paranoid schizophrenia.
 Paranoid schizophrenics very often experience auditory hallucinations.
 These auditory hallucinations are more often voices, but can also be sounds.
 The hallucinations do not need to derive from a specific source other than one's head, which is another indication that the narrator is suffering from such a psychological disorder.

 The relationship between the old man and the narrator is ambiguous.
 Their names, occupations, and places of residence are not given, contrasting with the strict attention to detail in the plot.
 The narrator may be a servant of the old man's or, as is more often assumed, his child.
 In that case, the "vulture-eye" of the old man as a father figure may symbolize parental surveillance or the paternal principles of right and wrong.
 The murder of the eye, then, is removal of conscience.
 The eye may also represent secrecy: only when the eye is found open on the final night, penetrating the veil of secrecy, is the murder carried out.

 Richard Wilbur suggested that the tale is an allegorical representation of Poe's poem "To Science", which depicts a struggle between imagination and science.
 In "The Tell-Tale Heart", the old man may thus represent the scientific and rational mind, while the narrator may stand for the imaginative.

+The Tell-Tale Heart, 1883 charcoal drawing by Odilon Redon.